-- Primarily screens for drug classes rather than specific drugs, and therefore, the practitioner may not be able to determine if a different drug within the same class is causing the positive result; - · Produces erroneous results due to cross-reactivity with other compounds or does not detect all drugs within a drug class; - Given that not all prescription medications or synthetic/analog drugs are detectable and/or have assays available, it is uncear as to whether other drugs are present when some tests are reported as positive; - · Cut-off may be too high to detect presence of a drug
+- Primarily screens for drug classes rather than specific drugs, and therefore, the practitioner may not be able to determine if a different drug within the same class is causing the positive; - Produces erroneous results due to cross-reactivity with other compounds or does not detect all drugs within a drug class; - Not all prescription medications or synthetic/analog drugs are detectable; it is unclear as to whether other drugs are present - · Cut-off may be too high to detect presence of a drug

-This information could cause a practitioner to make an erroneous assumption or clinical decision.
+This information could cause a practitioner to make a wrong assumption or clinical decision.

 An IA involves an antibody that reacts best with the stimulating drug, and reacts to a lesser extent (cross-reactive) or not at all with other drugs in the drug class.
-While presumptive tests vary in their ability to detect illicit drugs such as tetrahydrocannabinol (THC), cocaine, 3,4-methylenedioxy-N-methylamphetamine (MDMA; "ecstasy"), and phencyclidine (PCP), they may not be optimal tests for many prescription drugs, such as: opiates, barbiturates, benzodiazepines and opioids.
+While presumptive tests vary in their ability to detect illicit drugs such as tetrahydrocannabinol (THC), cocaine, 3,4-methylenedioxy-N-methylamphetamine (MDMA; "ecstasy"), and phencyclidine (PCP), they may not be optimal tests for many prescription drugs, namely opiates, barbiturates, benzodiazepines and opioids.

-For example, opiate reagents are formulated from morphine.
+For example, opiate reagents are formulated for morphine.
 Consequently, the cross-reactivity for other opioids and opiates varies based on the manufacturer and lot number.
-The semisynthetic opioids, hydromorphone and hydrocodone, may contribute to a positive presumptive result, while the semisynthetic opioids, oxycodone and oxymorphone, will not typically be detected even at 300 ng/mL cutoff.
+The semisynthetic opioids, hydromorphone and hydrocodone, may contribute to a positive presumptive result, while the semisynthetic opioids, oxycodone and oxymorphone, will not typically be detected even at 300 ng/mL cut-off value.
 Synthetic opioids, such as fentanyl, meperidine and methadone, will not be detected by current opiate IA testing.
-Consequently, a positive opiate result by IA normally necessitates more specific identification of the substance(s) that account for the positive result, and a negative result does not rule out the presence of opiates or opioids.
+Consequently, a positive opiate result by IA necessitates more specific identification of the substance(s) that account for the positive result, and a negative result does not rule out the presence of opiates or opioids.

-Presumptive UDT reagents for benzodiazepine are typically formulated for oxazepam, a metabolite of diazepam (Valium®) and chlordiazepoxide (Librium®), the main benzodiazepines prescribed twenty years ago.
+Presumptive UDT reagents for benzodiazepine are formulated for oxazepam, a metabolite of diazepam (Valium®) and chlordiazepoxide (Librium®), the main benzodiazepines prescribed twenty years ago.
 However, many of the more than 10 benzodiazepines that are currently available do not cross-react with IA benzodiazepine reagents.
 In particular, clonazepam and lorazepam give false negative results with presumptive IA tests and may necessitate more specific identification to account for the negative result.
 Similarly, a positive screening test result may require definitive UDT to identify the specific drug(s).